-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.8 SOIL, LANI USE AND AGRICULUTURE Impact Management Outc To prevent any disturbar nce, erosion or contamination of soil resources.
-Health, safety, environmMonitoring and audit rep d reporting management procedure (to be developed). ental and community incident and complaints management system register.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.8 SOIL, LAND USE AND AGRICULUTURE Impact Management Outco To prevent any disturbance me: ce, erosion or contamination of soil resources.
+Indicator and Compliance Mechanism: Induction training and records.
+WMP (to be developed).
+Incident classification and reporting management procedure (to be developed).
+Health, safety, environmental and community incident and complaints management system register.
+Monitoring and audit reports.
+Stormwater Management Plan (SWMP) (to be developed).
 Soil and Land Management A system of storm water management, which will prevent erosion on and downstream of the site, will be an inherent part of the engineering on site.
 Any occurrences of erosion must be attended to immediately and the integrity of the erosion control system at that point must be amended to prevent further erosion from occurring there.
-Site ManagerContractorDeveloperESCO / ECOEO Pre-Construction Any excavations done during the construction phase, in areas that will be re-vegetated at the end of the construction phase, must separate the upper 30 cm of topsoil from the rest of the excavation spoils and store it in a separate stockpile.
+Any excavations done during the construction phase, in areas that will be re-vegetated at the end of the construction phase, must separate the upper 30 cm of topsoil from the rest of the excavation spoils and store it in a separate stockpile.
 When the excavation is back-filled, the topsoil must be back-filled last, so that it remains at the surface.
 Topsoil should only be stripped in areas that are excavated.
 Across the majority of the site, including construction lay down areas, it will be much more effective for rehabilitation, to retain the topsoil in place.
-If levelling requires significant cutting, topsoil should be temporarily stockpiled and then respread after cutting, so that there is a covering of topsoil over the entire cut surface
+If levelling requires significant cutting, topsoil should be temporarily stockpiled and then respread after cutting, so that there is a covering of topsoil over the entire cut surface Site Manager Contractor Developer ESCO / ECO EO Pre-Construction